More Subway Trains Vandalized On 7 Line Overnight, MTA Says As Investigation Into Window Smashing Crime Spree Continues

 — Gomez (@TripleG_RTO) August 20, 2020

 Subway windows are much thicker than ones generally installed at homes.
-That’s why the MTA believes those responsible use a hammer, pipe or blunt object.
+That’s why the MTA believes those responsible use a hammer, pipe or blunt object and commit the crimes inside the car while it’s in motion.

 The agency also hopes witnesses come forward with information.